FastMoq

 GetMockDbContext<TContext>() remains available through the FastMoq namespace for low-churn usage, but the implementation and EF-specific dependencies now live in FastMoq.Database.

-The mocked-sets path still uses the existing Moq-based DbContextMock<TContext> internals, while real EF-backed in-memory behavior is now exposed explicitly through DbContextTestMode.RealInMemory.
+The mocked-sets helper continues to create and configure the tracked DbContext, while real EF-backed in-memory behavior is now exposed explicitly through DbContextTestMode.RealInMemory.
+That same tracked context is also available through provider-first retrieval such as GetOrCreateMock<TContext>().

 Compatibility and behavior cleanup